 For anyone that is appointed to teach, Governing Boards must obtain confirmation of qualified teacher status, including confirmation that the statutory induction has been completed.
-This requirement need not apply in an independent school, including academies and free schools.
-CWC as your HR provider will undertake these checks on your behalf.
-If you use an alternative HR provider, please ensure that these checks are taking place.
+This requirement need not apply in an Independent School, including Academies and Free Schools but is highly recommended.

-• Prohibition from Management check:
+Prohibition from Management check: